 JP Cullen’s EMR

-Our current EMR of 0.49 is nearly half the national average, which is quite an accomplishment considering JP Cullen’s labor hours were almost 1 million for 2017 and JP Cullen is one of a few construction managers to include high-risk trades in our rating: Ironworkers and Masons.
+Our current EMR of 0.49 is less than half the national average, which is quite an accomplishment considering JP Cullen’s labor hours were over 1 million for 2017 and JP Cullen is one of a few construction managers to include high-risk trades in our rating: Ironworkers and Masons.
 Our rate is one of the lowest rates amongst General Contractors & Construction Managers in the marketplace.